getsentry/rfcs/text/0101-revamping-the-sdk-performance-api.md

 sentry.StartSpanFromContext(ctx, spanCtx)
 ```

-SDK authors can also change the behaviour of `startActiveSpan` and `startSpan` if they feel that the outlined behaviour is not idiomatic for their language/framework/runtime, but this is not recommended and should be discussed with the greater SDK team before being implemented.
+SDK authors can also change the behaviour of `startSpan` and `startInactiveSpan` if they feel that the outlined behaviour is not idiomatic for their language/framework/runtime, but this is not recommended and should be discussed with the greater SDK team before being implemented.

 ### Span Name

-To accommodate the inclusion of `Sentry.startActiveSpan` and `Sentry.startSpan`, the `span.name` field should be used and is an alias for `span.description`.
-Span name should become required for the span context argument that is accepted by `Sentry.startActiveSpan` and `Sentry.startSpan`.
+To accommodate the inclusion of `Sentry.startSpan` and `Sentry.startInactiveSpan`, the `span.name` field should be used and is an alias for `span.description`.
+Span name should become required for the span context argument that is accepted by `Sentry.startSpan` and `Sentry.startInactiveSpan`.

 This means methods for setting a span name should be added to the span interface.